Gaumont: New growth

+The 2020s

+The historic group is going through a difficult period, like much of the sector, following the COVID crisis and the resulting drop in attendance, especially since, after selling its cinemas to Pathé in 2017, the group now relies solely on the production and distribution of its films.
+Gaumont continues to release around eight films per year in theaters in France.

+The group’s largest post-COVID budget to date is Les Rayons et les Ombres by Xavier Giannoli, a World War II film starring french star Jean Dujardin on collaboration, with a budget exceeding €30 million (approximately $35 million).
+At the same time, the group continues producing series, notably Lupin on Netflix.

+In 2022, Gaumont announced the development of an ambitious Robin Hood project, and confirmed at the end of 2025 that it is still in preparation.
+In April 2022, it was working on four films to be released on the Paramount+ service, as well as having 40 TV projects in varying stages.
+The company had a new strategy by producing "lighter" titles to offset the effects caused by lockdowns.
+Theatrical operations, however, are mostly limited to the French market.

+As of 2024, just a single cinema continued to bear the Gaumont name, that in Disney Village.
+It is intended that this cinema will be refurbished and rebranded as Pathé in the second half of 2026.

 Production

 Gaumont currently has nearly 1,500 films in its catalogue, most of which are in French; however there are some exceptions such as Luc Besson's The Fifth Element (1997), Luc Besson's Leon : the professional (1994), Luc Besson's The Big Blue (1988).

 Among the most notable films produced by Gaumont are the serials Louis Feuillade's Judex (1916), Louis Feuillade's Les Vampires (1915) and Louis Feuillade's Fantômas (1913), the comic Onésime series, starring Ernest Bourbon; and the comic Bébé series, starring five-year-old René Dary.
-The two biggest films to which Gaumont owns the rights are Jean-Marie Poiré's Les Visiteurs, with a box-office of $98 million, and the 2011 blockbuster Intouchables by Olivier Nakache and Éric Toledano, with a box office of $427 million.
+The two biggest films to which Gaumont owns the rights are Jean-Marie Poiré's Les Visiteurs, with a box-office of $98 million.
+The Fifth Element, the largest-budget film in Gaumont’s history ($90 million), grossed nearly $264 million, and Intouchables (2011) by Olivier Nakache and Éric Toledano, with a box office of $427 million.